High-Dimensional Bayesian Model Comparison in Cosmology with GPU-accelerated Nested Sampling and Neural Emulators: Cosmic Shear Likelihood Details

-The three likelihoods mentioned in table \ref{tab:results}: Shear, Shear (I), and Shear (*) are differentiated by their exact implementation of the above. (*) is the original \texttt{jax\textunderscore cosmo} implementation of the above, as used in \citep{Piras_2024}.
-The main shear likelihood of this paper is the re-factored version of (*) that aimed to be a more JAX-native and optimised version of that code, while Shear (I) is the interpolated version of this optimised likelihood.
-(I) trades some accuracy by evaluating the matter power spectrum at a grid at 10 times lower resolution than the other likelihoods and then interpolates over $z$ and then the $k$-modes.
+The three likelihoods mentioned in Table \ref{tab:results}, namely Shear, Shear (I), and Shear (*), are differentiated by their exact implementation of the $C^{\epsilon \epsilon}_{i j} (\ell)$. (*) is the original \texttt{jax\textunderscore cosmo} implementation of the likelihood as used in \cite{Piras_2024}.
+The main shear likelihood of this paper is the refactored version of (*) that aimed to be a more \texttt{JAX}-native and optimised version of that code, while Shear (I) is the interpolated version of this optimised likelihood.